2010 - 2015 by M. D. Vaden

 - Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" look if you don't get to Humboldt

 HDR / High Dynamic Range Imaging in the Redwoods ?

 Give it a try.

-Some views it seems to look worse.
-For other photos, it seems to do better ... salvaging them.
+Some views it seems worse.
+For other photos it seems better.